Frostbite (2006 film): Title

-Background

-Frostbiten is Sweden's first vampire movie.

 Analysis

 In an analysis of Swedish genre films such as Storm (2005; Swedish title: Tempestade) and Kenny Begins (2009) by Dan Sjöström, Frosbite is discussed in detail.
 He describes the vampires of Frostbite as representing several different types appearing in the genre; Beckert is in one way the stereotypical mad scientist, but is also a loner vampire in the style of Nosferatu, residing in his castle (in this case the rundown town hospital).
 He describes the teen vampires as a more sadistic and brutal breed of the undead, an anarchist and aggressive pack straight out of The Lost Boys.

 Sjöström notes that, rather than joking away the horror, horror and comedy are wrapped tightly together, as in the scene where Saga walks into the aftermath of the bloodbath and encounters John, who laughs grimly at her with a helium voice, or as in the film's infamous "gnome-scene".

 He lays weight on the fact that, while following traditional vampire mythology closely, the film puts it into context with modern Sweden.
 In the spirit of Swedish secularism, the priest role in the film is reduced.
 He argues that if the film had been made in a more religious country, the priest would have been a main character, who would have provided information about the vampires and lead the fight against them.
 Instead, the teens know everything about vampires and are just surprised that they are real, rather than confused what to do.
 The filmmakers trust that the audience, much like the teens, know about vampires, so that information on how to fight vampires is obsolete.